Link :

 Gold Overdone

 The S&P/TSX may have already suffered the “brunt” of its losses, especially among gold producers, Youssef Zohny, a portfolio manager at Stenner Investment Partners of Richardson GMP, said.
 The impending end of the U.S. Federal Reserve’s monthly bond purchases this month had boosted the U.S. dollar at the expense of gold, seen as a haven investment.
-That trade may reverse itself as volatility returns to equity markets.“That’s put a lot of pressure on the gold space,” Zohny said in a phone interview from Vancouver.
-Richardson GMP manages about C$29.3 billion.
-“If there is a safe haven bid and a flight out of equities, it might contribute to a rally.”
+That trade may reverse itself as volatility returns to equity markets.

 The S&P/TSX Gold Index has slumped 23 percent from a March 14 peak as gold prices tumbled 11 percent in that time, led by a 45 percent slump in Yamana Gold Inc.